tttor/ctrl-foundation/method/actor-critic/qprop_gu_2017.md

 ## result
 * Q-prop > (TRPO, DDPG)
 * Q-Prop
-  * is both sample efficient and stable, and
   * effectively combines the benefits of on-policy and off-policy methods.
+    (combine the stability of policy gradients with the efficiency of off-policy RL)
+    * both sample efficient and stable
   * a policy gradient method that uses a **Taylor expansion** of the off-policy critic as a control variate.
-  * can reduce the variance of gradient estimator without adding bias
+  * can reduce the variance of gradient estimator **without adding bias**
 * conservative Q-Prop
   * provides substantial gains in sample efficiency over TRPO with GAE
   * improves stability over deep deterministic policy gradient (DDPG)

 ## background
 * benefits of DDPG are